microsoft/TypeScript-Handbook/pages/Classes.md

 ```

 TypeScript is a structural type system.
-When we compare two different types, regardless of where they came from, if the types of each member are compatible, then we say the types themselves are compatible.
+When we compare two different types, regardless of where they came from, if the types of all members are compatible, then we say the types themselves are compatible.

 However, when comparing types that have `private` and `protected` members, we treat these types differently.
 For two types to be considered compatible, if one of them has a `private` member, then the other must have a `private` member that originated in the same declaration.